 Club sports are a lot like traditional team sports.
 You have organized practices, and you play other schools, but you don’t have to try out for an official Indiana University team.

 Even better, anyone can sign up to play, regardless of experience level!
-IU has more than 40 club sports on its roster, including everything from aikido to water polo.
+IU has almost 40 club sports on its roster, including everything from aikido to water polo.